loguecow/Custom-Discord-Theme/README.md

 It uses the HACKED font so if you want it you need to run the HACKED.ttf

 # Plugins
+Go to settings, plugins and press open plugins folder and drag the plugins into the folder

 DoNotTrack: Stops Discord from tracking everything you do like Sentry and Analytics.